School and Pre-Kindergarten (Child Care) Immunization Information

 - How Well-Vaccinated Is Your Child’s 7th Grade?

 Parents must present their child’s Immunization Record to school and child care providers as proof of immunization.
-Child care and school staff should copy the full date of each shot onto the Blue California School Immunization Record Card and then determine if the child is up-to-date.
-Order free copies of the Blue Card from the SFDPH Immunization Program.
+Child care and school staff should copy the full date of each shot onto the California Pre-Kindergarten and School Immunization Record, also known as Blue Card (BC).
+Printing out the BC on blue colored paper is not required.
+To order hard copies of the BC and other immunization materials click here.
 It is the responsibility of school and child care providers to follow up regularly until all shots have been completed and each child is up-to-date.

 San Francisco Immunization Programs for Children